shannon-6block/lotus-miner/README_en.md

 lotus-storage-miner workers list
 lotus-storage-miner sectors list
 ```

+Or you can use the block explorer, like https://interopnet.filfox.io/, to check it.

 # TODO
 * Currently, there is a problem with the official code in the Window PoSt part.
 Therefore, a decline of storage power may happen.
 To avoid this problem, please do not do too many manual operations.